namn-grg/huffman-encoding/README.md

 # Compressing/Decompressing a file using Huffman codes

+NOTE - very untidy code, needs to be cleaned up.
+Implemented back in July 2022.

 Compress a file using Huffman codes and decompress a file encoded using Huffman codes.
 The inputs of the program are the following: